tzuyunhsu/ECE5960/Labs/Lab3.md

   /// acc, gyro video

 ### (a) Accelerometer
 1. Refering to the material from the previous lecture, I found pitch by taking atan2 of the accX() and accZ() data and roll by taking atan2 of the accY() and accZ() data.
 As I changed the angle of the board, the changes in pitch and roll changed as accordingly to my movement.
+Pitch data goes from -90 degrees to 90 degrees.
+The step in the middle is supposed to be 0 degree.
+However, the board seemed to be held slightly tilted against the table when I measured the data, so the outcome showed -10 degrees instaed as shown in the figure.
-/// pitch and roll pic
+/// pitch and roll pic.
-//What I got on arduino serial is pitch: 1.4, roll: 0; by calculation pitch: -0.7854, roll: 0, refer to the pic, accuracy: do standard deviation when the sensor is stable
+//accuracy: do standard deviation when the sensor is stable!!!!
-2.
+2. /// increase the measuring freq.

+### (b) Gyroscope
+1.